abenkoula71/indian-food-react/README.md

 Open [http://localhot:3000](http://ocalhost:3000) toview it i It correctly bundls Reactin prucon
 Your app is read to behu.oate-rc-a/docdeplyment) forme **Note: ths is  -wayoperation.
-One yoconfguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
+One yconfguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiuratinfilean teransitivedepeecie (webpak, Babel,ESL int,et right intoyour project so ou hav full control over them.
 All f the commads excet `eet` wil still wrk, but they ill